Who We Are

 The Sacred Heart story dates back to 1800, when St. Madeleine Sophie Barat founded the Society of the Sacred Heart in France, an order of religious dedicating their lives to educating young people, especially young women.
 A brave woman from Sophie's order, St. Rose Philippine Duchesne, brought Sacred Heart education to the United States in 1818, opening a school in St. Charles, MO.

-The Sacred Heart roots of Stone Ridge began in Washington, DC, when the Society of the Sacred Heart opened a successful new school at 1719 Massachusetts Avenue, NW.
+In 1923, the Sacred Heart roots of Stone Ridge began in Washington, DC, when the Society of the Sacred Heart opened a successful new school at 1719 Massachusetts Avenue, NW.
 For over a generation, the School fulfilled its educational mission, but quickly outgrew its quarters in the city.

 The Religious of the Sacred Heart at that time purchased 35 acres of “Stone Ridge”, the George Hamilton estate in Bethesda, Maryland.
 On September 25, 1947, the original school moved to Stone Ridge and opened its doors with 150 students, 25 instructors, and seven lay assistants.